tidymodels/infer/README.md

 remotes::install_github("tidymodels/infer")
 ```

-To install the cutting edge version of `infer` (do so at your own risk),
+To install the experimental version of `infer` (do so at your own risk),
 make sure to install `remotes` first.

 ``` r